CsarNarciso/Chat-Web/README.md

 ```
 Then, just jump directly to the [next section](#using-the-application) to see how to use the application.

 2. Or if you just want to create a Kafka and a Redis container:
 ```bash
    docker compose -f docker-compose.common.yaml up -d
 ```

 Note: either using a Docker environment or a local one, the application is configured to use default redis (6379) and kafka (9492) ports.
-In case you are using the provided compose file, the default ports are already configured, in case not, you need to make sure these two tools are using the specified ports.
+In case you are using the provided compose files, the default ports are already configured, in case not, you need to make sure these two tools are using the specified ports.

 #### Setup